serverpod/serverpod_docs/docs/02-capabilities.md

 Serverpod's future calls replace complicated cron jobs.
 Call a method anytime in the future or after a specified delay.
 The calls persist even if the server is restarted.

 ## Health checks
 Monitor the database and external services that you are using.
-Write custom health checks and get notified when something goes wrong. _This feature is coming soon in the visual interface._
+Write custom health checks and get notified when something goes wrong.

 ## Easy deployment
 Serverpod comes with Terraform scripts for Google Cloud Platform and AWS, making deploying your server very quick.
 We are still working on scripts for other platforms.
 Please get in touch with us if you want to [contribute](/contribute).